Continuing Education Student Services

 Bus Discount - Regional Transportation Agency (RTA)

-Regional Transportation Agency (RTA) monthly bus passes are now available for purchase at the Finance Office Cashier’s window, located in RCF 201.
-Students may purchase monthly bus passes for $5.00 per month during the fall and spring semesters.
-Winter and summer passes are available for $16.00 per month.
-Students must be currently enrolled at HCC in order to make a purchase.
+Regional Transportation Agency (RTA) monthly bus passes are available for purchase at the Cashier's Office, located in RCF 200A.
+The cost for a monthly bus pass is $10.
+Students must be enrolled in the current semester at Howard Community College in order to purchase a bus pass.
 The cashier will confirm enrollment; noncredit students do not need to present a college ID.

 CEUs, Certifications & Licensure

 Continuing Education Units (CEUs) and certificates are available for many courses.
 CEUs are nationally recognized measures of lifelong learning credit (not degree credit) and are based on the number of contact hours taken for a course.

 Certificates of completion or certificates of attendance are available for many continuing education classes.
 The instructor for the course will explain the requirements for a certificate in that class.

 Financial Aid may be available for Howard County residents who meet certain income criteria and wish to enroll in career related noncredit courses.

 A college identification card is not required for continuing education students.
 However, having an ID card entitles you to certain benefits.
 Students who pay $125 or more in noncredit tuition and fees for the current credit semester are eligible for a student ID card for that semester.